gtri/rapid-modeling-tools/ingrid-quick-start/README.md

 ![](images/updated-data.png)

-Having created the two data files, Ingrid's `--compare` command will compute the differences providing a `JSON` file that the Player Piano can use to update the model.
-If using anaconda-project then run the command:
+Having created the two data files, Ingrid's `--compare` command will compute the differences and provide a `JSON` file that the Player Piano can use to update the model.
+To perform the comparison, run the following command.

 ```bash
 anaconda-project run cli --compare --original "../../rapid-modeling-tools/ingrid-quick-start/Composition Example Baseline.xlsx" --update "../../rapid-modeling-tools/ingrid-quick-start/Composition Example Update.xlsx"